Areas of Treatment

 -

-The foundation of our self-worth and sense of lovability
+Foundation of self-worth and sense of lovability

 -